What are the best cryptocurrency exchanges available in the UK?

 Coinbase Pro is a great cryptocurrency exchange that’s available in the UK.

 Coinbase is a US-based company that was founded in 2012 by Brian Armstrong and Fred Ehrsam.
 In 2021, it remains one of the most well-known and popular places to buy, sell, and store cryptocurrencies like bitcoin.

 - Has more than 68 million users.

 - Available to residents in more than 100 countries.

 And in the first month of 2021 alone, the Coinbase mobile app has been downloaded about 1.3 million times!

-However, Coinbase Pro does have a much lower trading volume than Binance (about 5 times less according to Messari).
+However, Coinbase Pro does have a lower trading volume than Binance (about 5 times less according to Messari).

 You’ve been able to deposit GBP into Coinbase Pro using a UK bank transfer (via Faster Payments) for years.
 The great thing is that it’s free and the money is credited to your Coinbase account just minutes after you’ve sent it.
 (However, your initial deposit will take longer to credit.)

-If you’re a UK resident, you can trade about 40 cryptocurrencies on Coinbase Pro – but this does include many favourites, like bitcoin, ether, and chainlink.
+If you’re a UK resident, you can trade more than 50 cryptocurrencies on Coinbase Pro.
+This includes many favourites – like Bitcoin (BTC), Ethereum (ETH), and Chainlink (LINK).
 Compared to Binance, it also has about twice the number of GBP trading pairs.

 Coinbase Pro currently has 43 GBP trading pairs available to UK residents: